12 Best Basecamp Alternatives in 2026

 What makes Agiled the top pick:

-- Project management — Kanban boards, Gantt charts, task dependencies, milestones, project templates, and burn-down charts via Projects
+- Project management with Kanban boards, Gantt charts, task dependencies, subtasks, milestones, project templates, and burn-down charts via Projects

-- Time tracking — Built-in timer that converts tracked hours into billable invoices automatically
+- Time tracking built in, converting tracked hours into billable invoices automatically

-- CRM — Visual pipelines, contact management, deal tracking, and activity timelines via CRM
+- CRM with visual pipelines, contact management, deal tracking, and activity timelines via CRM

-- Invoicing & finance — Professional invoices, estimates, recurring billing, expense tracking, and financial reports
+- Invoicing and finance with estimates, recurring billing, expense tracking, online payments, and financial reports

-- Proposals & contracts — Create, customize, and e-sign documents with reusable templates
+- Proposals and contracts with e-signatures and reusable templates

-- Client portal — Branded portal where clients view project progress, approve deliverables, and make payments
+- Client portal where clients view project progress, approve deliverables, and make payments

-- HR & payroll — Employee management, attendance, leave tracking, and payroll
+- HR and payroll with employee management, attendance, leave tracking, and payroll processing

-- Workflow automation — Visual builder with triggers, conditions, and actions
+- Workflow automation with a visual builder using triggers, conditions, and actions

-- AI agents — Draft proposals, emails, and reports with context-aware AI — included in the base price
+- AI agents for drafting proposals, emails, and reports with context-aware AI, included in the base price

-- Brand customization — Custom branding for your client-facing portal and documents
+- Brand customization for your client-facing portal and documents

 Agiled's free plan lets you test the full platform before committing, and paid tiers scale affordably without Basecamp's all-or-nothing jump from per-user pricing to a $299/month flat rate.
 For teams that have outgrown Basecamp's simplicity or need their project management tool to handle more of their business, Agiled offers the broadest feature set with a clear upgrade path.